Management in Community Services

 Letter to Students

-Welcome to the Community and Social Services Management Program!
+Welcome to the Management in Community Services Program!
 You have worked hard to be accepted into this program at Conestoga College and we commend you on your success.

 Use the index in this handbook as your guide and the contents as your continuous reference as you proceed through the program.
-The Community and Social Services Management Program Learning Team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.
+The Management in Community Services Program Learning Team will refer to the handbook often, but the responsibility for knowing the program standards is ultimately yours.

 In addition to this Program Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.
 This handbook is a supplement to, but not a replacement for, the Conestoga Student Guide.